Vince-Diversity/Project-Acceleration/docs/code_introduction.md

 ## Making the environment interactable

 To make NPCs and things able to respond to player interaction, a custom `Area2D` child is added to these scenes.
 Subclasses of `interactable_interface.gd` are used to create different interaction nodes.
 For example, an `NPC` node has a child interactable node called `Interactable` which is configured by the `npc_interactable.gd` class.
-An interactable thing in the environment has a different interactable node.
+An interactable `Thing` node in the environment has a different interactable node.

 ## Saving changes to the current game session